-Check the details of openings and time On Hold by clicking Edit Opening Details under Job Info.
+Check the details of openings and time On Hold by navigating to Red IDs and Openings under Job Info.

 When you click Edit Opening Details, you will be able to see and adjust all of the open dates for previous openings and when the job was put On Hold.

 Leverage reports to track metrics for each opening.

 If you’ve followed all of these tips, you are now ready to report on your evergreen roles.
 There are a few reports that will be most helpful.

 Job Status: View each opening for the role and all of the details of when it was opened and closed using the job status report.

 Offer Details: See all of the offers extended over time for your evergreen roles, with each of the offer details on the offer details report.

 Time to Hire per Job: Report on the days from open date to hire for each opening on the time to hire per job report.